cknd/stackprinter/README.md

 ```

 ## Logging exceptions
-To just replace the default python crash message, call `set_excepthook()` somewhere once:
+Call `set_excepthook()` somewhere to replace the default python crash message:

 ```python
 import stackprinter
 stackprinter.set_excepthook(style='color')
 ```

-For manual mode, call `show` or `format` inside an _except_ block to trace the current exception. `show` prints to stderr, `format` returns a string (for logging).
-You can also pass exception objects explicitly.
+Call `show` or `format` inside an _except_ block to explicitely see the current exception. `show` prints to stderr, `format` returns a string (for logging).
+You can also pass previously caught exception objects into these methods.

 ```python